 The photo on the right took place right after he proposed to her.
 The main issue I was having at that point in the day was how aggressively the sun was beating down on us; you can see how much the light is glaring off of their shirts and skin, and then how it's cutting dark shadows over their facial features.
 I did eventually have to move them to a more shaded location to take some photos with softer lighting, which is what you can see in the third photo.
 Much less harsh lights and darks!

-In the end, what I'm trying to get at here is that sun doesn't mean better at all, it just means a different.
+In the end, what I'm trying to get at here is that sun doesn't mean "better" at all, it just means different.
 Sunny days (around sunset) can yield very beautiful photos – but so can cloudy, and even damp days!
 And not to mention, overcast days can make the timing of the photo session more flexible, as it doesn't matter if we book midday.
+Whereas for sunny days, you're going to be a little more limited to booking when the sun is low, or scouting out a good shaded area in the forest.

 Morgan Ofsharick specializes in proposal, engagement, maternity, and family portrait photography, servicing New Haven, Fairfield, Hartford, Middlesex, Litchfield, and plenty of other regions around Connecticut! –MEO Photography